sagredo-dev/qmail/README.md

 ## My patched qmail

+This `qmail` package is part of a [complete `qmail` guide](https://notes.sagredo.eu/en/qmail-notes-185/qmail-vpopmail-dovecot-roberto-s-qmail-notes-8.html).
+Not everything you need to know about `qmail` or its installation is covered here so, in case of issues in the installation, have a look at the link above.

+## Before installing

+This `qmail` package contains `chkuser`, which has [`vpopmail`](https://notes.sagredo.eu/en/qmail-notes-185/installing-and-configuring-vpopmail-81.html) as a prerequisite, while `vpopmail` itself requires to be installed over the vanilla `qmail`.
+So the compilation chain is [`netqmail`](https://notes.sagredo.eu/en/qmail-notes-185/netqmail-106-basic-setup-42.html) > [`vpopmail`](https://notes.sagredo.eu/en/qmail-notes-185/installing-and-configuring-vpopmail-81.html) > patched `qmail`.

+This package requires the [`libidn2`](https://gitlab.com/libidn/libidn2) library (GNU Internationalized Domain Name library version 2, `libidn2-dev` on `Debian` like OSs)

+If you are looking for a `qmail` variant without `chkuser` and `vpopmail` you can switch to the [specific branch](https://github.com/sagredo-dev/qmail/tree/no-chkuser-vpopmail) where you can find this same `qmail` without `chkuser`, or apply [this patch](https://github.com/sagredo-dev/qmail/blob/main/other-patches/qmail-remove_chkuser_vpopmail.patch).

+## `qmail` package details

 More info at https://notes.sagredo.eu/en/qmail-notes-185/patching-qmail-82.html

 This distribution of qmail puts together netqmail-1.06 with the following patches (more info in the [README](https://github.com/sagredo-dev/qmail/blob/main/README) file):